-The $SO_2$ emission factors are fuel related, and rely on the sulphur contents given in the relevant EU fuel directives or in the Danish legal announcements.
-However, for jet fuel the default factor from IPCC (1996) is used.
+The SO2 emission factors are fuel related, and rely on the sulphur contents given in the relevant EU fuel directives or in the Danish legal announcements.
+However, for jet fuel the default factor from IPCC (2006) is used.
 Road transport diesel is assumed to be used by engines in military and railways, and road transport gasoline is assumed to be used by non-road working machinery and recreational craft.
-Hence, these types of machinery have the same $SO_2$ emission factors, as for road transport.
+Hence, these types of machinery have the same SO2 emission factors, as for road transport.
+Time series of fuel sulphur contents for the relevant fuel types and their references are listed in Annex 14.